pedalpete/it/readme.md

 To get the accelometer value you would write `$$('accelerometer').get(callback)`.

+The led, will take a passed in variable, transform it to meet the format required by the device, and then set the color on the device.

+To set the led color to red, you would write `$$('led').set({r:255, g: 0, b: 0}, callback);

 ### Interacting with SPI
-Note: SPI has had limited testing so far.

-Compared to i2c, SPI is much easier to work with, like i2c, an SPI component will initialize itself if it is not already initialized, so you don't need to worry about initializing or component setup.
+An SPI component will initialize itself if it is not already initialized, so you don't need to worry about initializing or component setup.

 #### address (string) required